ABOUT THE WOMEN'S COALITION OF ST. CROIX

 The safety and well-being of our community is our priority, as we continue to face the realities associated with the COVID-19 (Coronavirus) pandemic.
 Please know that we are ensuring our services for people impacted by violence remain available during this difficult time.
 We thank you for your understanding and patience, as we plan, develop and implement ways to continue offering trauma-informed care, centered around your needs and healing.
 We are adhering to the recommendations of the government’s health agencies, including physical distancing and requiring the wearing of masks in order to enter our sites.
 Click here to read our most recent full statement.

 - Our main office/crisis center is open, but we ask that you contact us to make an appointment before coming to the Crisis Center, if possible.
 Call us at 340.773.9272.

-- Our parenting classes and teen sexual assault survivors support groups remain suspended until further notice.
+- Our teen sexual assault survivors support groups remain suspended until further notice.

 - Our 24-hour crisis intervention hotline remains operational.
 Volunteer advocates and staff are reachable for crisis intervention and support without judgment, at night and on weekends at 340.773.9272.

 Our thoughts, prayers and hopes for perfect health and peace are with you and your loved ones.
 Please practice self-care and positivity, as much as possible.
 We WILL get through whatever comes, together.

 In an emergency situation, please diall 911 from a landline or 340.772.9111, from a mobile phone.
 Please call our main office/crisis center at 340.773.9272, for information on advocacy, services and support without judgment.
 Please be well and stay safe!